fonkamloic/fonkamloic/README.md

 # Hello everyone!
-I'm Loïc Fonkam - [Tenflr][website]
+I'm Loïc Fonkam - [Mboa Digital][work-website]

 ## Software Engineer and a Lifelong Learner!

-- 📱 I'm currently working at Tenflr as Mobile developer.
+- 🕵🏾‍♂️ I'm currently working at Mboa Digital as a Digital Consultant.
+- 📱 System architect at [Tenflr][website]
-- 🕵🏾‍♂️ I very passionate in building secure products with a strong background in secure coding practices.
+- 👷🏾‍♂️ I very passionate in building secure products with a strong background in secure coding practices.
 - 📖 Love to learn all things about technology.
 - 👷🏾‍♂️ Passion to build insanely great product that can solve people's problems at scale.
 - ⚙ Open Source Believer and Contributor, I am interested in building software using secure coding technique and AI.